laurielim/laurielim.github.io/README.md

 - JavaScript
 - Figma

 I've built my portfolio with plain HTML, CSS and JavaScript.
 I chose simplicity as I had 2 focus in mind: performance and accessibility.
+The page has a perfect score on Google Lighthouse.
+It even looks decent on Internet Explorer!

 You can see the web design [here on figma](https://www.figma.com/file/gMQCgsHCOB4aOTKfUYTw2s/my-portfolio?node-id=0%3A1).

 As I am currently learning React, I intend on building a React mode... you know, on top of light/dark mode.